-TEACCH was developed in the mid-1960s in the United States, based on the work and theories of Eric Schopler, an autism spectrum disorder (ASD) researcher.
+TEACCH was developed in the mid-1960s in the United States, based on the work and theories of Eric Schopler, an autism researcher.
 TEACCH is based at the University of North Carolina in the United States.

 What is the idea behind TEACCH?

-The TEACCH approach is based on the idea that autism spectrum disorder (ASD) is a biological disorder – that is, it’s caused by a problem in the body or brain.
+The TEACCH approach is based on the idea that autism is a biological disorder – that is, it’s caused by a problem in the body or brain.

-The key idea is to teach children in a way that makes the most of their strengths and works around their weaknesses.
+The key idea is to teach children in a way that makes the most of their strengths and works around their areas of difficulty.
 The teaching approach is very structured and uses clear schedules that children can understand.

 What does TEACCH involve?

 Before beginning a TEACCH program, children are assessed to determine their developmental level.
 The program is tailored to individual needs.

 For children, the TEACCH program involves attending an early intervention centre.
 Structured teaching is central to the program’s approach.
 The program also uses schedules to make daily life predictable for children and help them understand their daily activities.
 The learning environment is physically organised with specific areas for different types of activities.